orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 and then add the OTB packages as shown above.

+MacPort
+^^^^^^^

+OTB Applications are now available on
+`MacPorts <http://http://www.macports.org/>`__.
+The port name is called ’orfeotoolbox’.
+You can follow the `MacPorts documentation < http://guide.macports.org/>`__ to install MacPorts first, then install the ’orfeotoolbox’ port.
+After the installation, you can used directly on your system, the OTB applications.

 Using the applications
 ----------------------

-Using the new **OTB Applications** framework is slightly more complex than launching a command-line tool.
+Using the new framework is slightly more complex than launching a command-line tool.
 This section describes all the ways to launch the new applications.
-Apart from the simplified access, which is similar to the former access to **OTB Applications** , you will need to know the application name and optionally the path where the applications plugins are stored.
-For applications shipped with **Orfeo Toolbox** , the name of each application can be found in chapter [chap:apprefdoc], page .
+Apart from the simplified access, which is similar to the former access to , you will need to know the application name and optionally the path where the applications plugins are stored.
+For applications shipped with , the name of each application can be found in chapter [chap:apprefdoc], page .

 Simplified use
 ~~~~~~~~~~~~~~

-All standard applications delivered in with **Orfeo Toolbox** comes with
+All standard applications delivered in with comes with simplified
-simplified scripts in the system path, allowing to launch the
+scripts in the system path, allowing to launch the command-line and
-command-line and graphical user interface versions of the application in
+graphical user interface versions of the application in the same simple
-the same simple way we used to launch the old applications.
-The
+way we used to launch the old applications.
+The command-line interface
-command-line interface is prefixed by ``otbcli_``, while the Qt
+is prefixed by ``otbcli_``, while the Qt interface is prefixed by
-interface is prefixed by ``otbgui_``.
-For instance, calling
+``otbgui_``.
+For instance, calling ``otbcli_Convert`` will launch the
-``otbcli_Convert`` will launch the command-line interface of the
+command-line interface of the **Convert** application, while
-**Convert** application, while ``otbgui_Convert`` will launch its GUI.
+``otbgui_Convert`` will launch its GUI.

 Passing arguments to the command-line version (prefixed by ``otbcli_``)
 is explained in next sub-section.